-- 3. The following can be done from the Stream Analysis screen: - Content Analysis shows errors in the audio and video content (i.e. Frozen video, Blank picture, Silent audio, Low video quality and Audio clipping). - Log- start sending the events of this stream to the event log ('stop logging' will stop the reporting of events). - Refresh refreshes the data that is displayed. - Reset resets all the field's values to zero.
+- 3. On the left-hand side of the screen is a stream information tree that displays accumulative statistics regarding the stream.
+Click the + icons to expand the tree.
+The following can be done from the Stream Analysis screen: - Content Analysis shows errors in the audio and video content (i.e. Frozen video, Blank picture, Silent audio, Low video quality and Audio clipping). - Refresh refreshes the data that is displayed.

+- Reset resets all the field's values to zero. - Close closes the Stream Analysis screen. - 4.
+Clicking Stop Analysis will discontinue the action.